 BERGMAN: Virgin isn't the first airline to sell offsets.
 It is the first domestic carrier that allows passengers to buy them right from the seat back screens, though spokesperson Abby Lunardini says with customers watching every dollar right now, Virgin is taking a discreet marketing approach.

-Ms. ABBY LUNARDINI (Spokesperson, Virgin Airlines): Our idea with this was to not push it on customers.
+ABBY LUNARDINI: Our idea with this was to not push it on customers.
 So it's a selection from the menu, but it's certainly not, you know, advertised.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.